 \section{Constructing minimally dissipative memories}

 The preceding analysis showed that minimally dissipative memories require {\em probabilistic} partitions, instead of the more familiar deterministic coarse grainings.
-In fact, the naive approach of looking for parametrically optimized deterministic coarse grainings, could never discover minimally dissipative memories (c.f.
-Sec. \ref{WE-mems}, and App. \ref{Det-mindiss}).
+In fact, the naive approach of looking for parametrically optimized deterministic coarse grainings, could never discover minimally dissipative memories (cf section \ref{WE-mems}, and appendix \ref{Det-mindiss}).

 Probabilistic coarse grainings are not common in physics, and are not intrinsically intuitive.
 To picture how to physically construct a probabilistic memory, let us consider the example of implementing the memory with another one particle gas in a container with unit height, width, and depth, at temperature $T$.
 Recall that there is one optimal memory for each value of $\tau$.
-This optimal memory is characterized by the solutions to optimization Eq. (\ref{IB}), that is, the probabilities $p_{\rm opt}^{\tau}(m)$ and $p_{\rm opt}^{\tau}(m|x)$ which fulfill Eqs. (\ref{pmx}) to (\ref{pum}).
+This optimal memory is characterized by the solutions to optimization equation (\ref{IB}), that is, the probabilities $p_{\rm opt}^{\tau}(m)$ and $p_{\rm opt}^{\tau}(m|x)$ which fulfill equations (\ref{pmx})-(\ref{pum}).

 Arrange the memory read-out such that each state, $m \in \{1,\dots,K\}$, is determined by the $y$ position of the particle in the memory box ($y$ is chosen to avoid linguistic and visual confusion with the work medium, of which the $x$ position is measured; this choice can be made without loss of generality).
-For any given measurement, $x$, run the following protocol on the memory: \begin{enumerate} \item To ensure that the particle resides in each memory state with probability $p_{\rm opt}^{\tau}(m|x)$, we want to create initial volumes of size $p_{\rm opt}^{\tau}(m|x)$.
-This is done by inserting an array of $K-1$ dividers, indexed by $a = 1,\dots, K-1$, into the memory cube at positions $\sum_{m \leq a} p_{\rm opt}^{\tau}(m|x)$ (see Fig. \ref{memory-making-sketch}).
+For any given measurement, $x$, run the following protocol on the memory: \begin{enumerate}[label=(\alph*)] \item To ensure that the particle resides in each memory state with probability $p_{\rm opt}^{\tau}(m|x)$, we want to create initial volumes of size $p_{\rm opt}^{\tau}(m|x)$.
+This is done by inserting an array of $K-1$ dividers, indexed by $a = 1,\dots, K-1$, into the memory cube at positions $\sum_{m \leqslant a} p_{\rm opt}^{\tau}(m|x)$ (see figure \ref{memory-making-sketch}).
 The first divider ($a=1$) is inserted at position $p_{\rm opt}^{\tau}(m=1|x)$, the last divider at position $1-p_{\rm opt}^{\tau}(m=K|x)$.

-\item To be able to read out the memory without knowledge of $x$, move the dividers to positions $\sum_{m \leq a} p_{\rm opt}^{\tau}(m)$, $\forall a$.
+\item To be able to read out the memory without knowledge of $x$, move the dividers to positions $\sum_{m \leqslant a} p_{\rm opt}^{\tau}(m)$, $\forall a$.
 These final positions do not depend on $x$, and the value of $m$ can henceforth be read off without knowledge of $x$. \end{enumerate}